meeb/gateaux/README.md

 ## Installation

-First, you need to install the FoundationDB client from:
+`gateaux` itself has no dependancies, it is pure standard Python compatible.
+However, to be useful you first need to install the FoundationDB client from:

 https://www.foundationdb.org/download